mykter/aws-security-cert-service-notes/README.md

 * [Simple Email Service (SES)](https://aws.amazon.com/ses/)
     + potentially incident notification, but SNS probably more appropriate
     + Can receive mail, which can be encrypted using a KMS protected key.
 SDK available to support decryption.
+    + TLS API or TLS SMTP connection (port 587), also supports STARTLS and DKIM, and can work with SPF and DMARC

 ## Database